pangolindex/subgraph-pangolin/README.md

    _ex: `yarn run deploy:local avalanche/pangolin-v2`_

-## Add New Chain
+## How to Add New Chain

-1) Add chain-wise configuration .json file for the subgraph directory:
+- Add chain-wise configuration .json file for the subgraph directory `./config/{subgraph}/{chain}.json`
-* `./config/{subgraph}/{chain}.json`
+- To get the Contract Address, we can find it from the SDK.

-To get the Contract Address, we can find it from the SDK.
-To get the block number, use the respective explorer to search for the contract address.
+- To get the block number, use the respective explorer to search for the contract address.

-## Checking Running Subgraph Health
+## Checking Running Subgraph Health in local

 Run http://localhost:8030/graphql.